Weddings are a billion-dollar industry, and we love them. So long as it isn’t ours and we don’t have to spend too much on it, we do love weddings.

 Weddings are a very important part of our culture.
 They may vary but they are constant.
 A change in government, or seasons, or the economy, or Bruce Jenner’s gender – nothing matters an iota when it comes to Indian weddings.

 Indian weddings are over-the-top on everything, and they make the perfect backdrop for Instagram photos.
 Nothing says pretentious display like Indian weddings.
-They overdo the pettiest of things and there is too much of too many things.
+They overdo the pettiest of things and there are too many of too many things.

 Too much sparkle